 Doctors use physical examinations, imaging tests, blood test and, sometimes, bone marrow tests to determine the extent of the disease.
 This determination is called "staging."
 Staging provides important information for treatment planning.

-Staging for Hodgkin lymphoma is based on the Ann Arbor staging system.
-Each stage is subdivided and assigned to category A, B or E.
+Staging for Hodgkin lymphoma is based on the Lugano classification, which is derived from the Ann Arbor staging system.

-- Involvement of two lymph node sites near each other (for example, enlarged lymph nodes in the neck and near the collarbone, or in the neck and the armpit)
+- Involvement of two lymph node sites near each other (for example, enlarged lymph nodes in the neck and collarbone area or in the neck and the armpit)

 - Download or order The Leukemia & Lymphoma Society's free booklet, Hodgkin Lymphoma.